josephsl/wintenApps/readme.md

 * When arranging pinned entries (tiles in Windows 10) in Start menu or Action Center quick actions with Alt+Shift+arrow keys, NVDA will announce information on dragged items or new position of the dragged item.
 * Announcements such as volume/brightness changes in File Explorer and app update notifications from Microsoft Store can be suppressed by turning off Report Notifications in NVDA's object presentation settings.
 * In Windows 11 Insider Preview builds, microphone mute toggle status (Windows+Alt+K) is announced from everywhere.
 * NVDA will no longer repeat text output in Windows Terminal 1.12.10733 and later.
+This is now part of NVDA 2022.1.

 ## Calculator

 * NVDA will no longer announce graphing calculator screen message twice.
 * In Windows 10, history and memory list items are properly labeled.
 This is now part of NVDA 2022.1.
-* NVDA will now announce calculator display content when performing scientific mode commands such as trigonometry operations.
+* NVDA will announce calculator display content when performing scientific mode commands such as trigonometry operations.

 ## Cortana